wp-plugins/easy-foundation-shortcodes/README.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Easy Foundation Shortcode enable you to add Zurb Foundation 5.0 styles in your pages, post and custom post in simplest manner.
+Easy Foundation Shortcode enable you to add Zurb Foundation 5.0/4.0 styles in your pages, post and custom post in simplest manner, based on the settings you have done in the settings page.

 == Description ==

-Easy Foundation Shortcode is Zurb Foundation 5.0 compatible plugin which add icons to wordpress editor (tinyMCE Shortcode Buttons) and one can add foundation style to their website just by clicking on tinyMCE  editor icon.
+Easy Foundation Shortcode is Zurb Foundation 5.0/4.0 compatible plugin which add icons to wordpress editor (tinyMCE Shortcode Buttons) and one can add foundation style to their website just by clicking on tinyMCE  editor icon.

 [Easy Foundation Shortcode Demo](http://demo.oscitasthemes.com/efs/)

 Looking for Bootstrap Shortcode Plugin, check this [Easy Bootstrap Shortcode](http://wordpress.org/plugins/easy-bootstrap-shortcodes/)

-= For best results use with Zurb Foundation 5.0 responsive theme =
+= For best results use with Zurb Foundation 5.0/4.0 responsive theme =

 = Features: =

 * simplest zurb foundation style plugin ever.
-* Zurb Foundation 5.0 compatible.
+* Zurb Foundation 5.0/4.0 compatible.
 * No need to paste shortcode in editor.
 * Add icons to editor.
 * Shortcode added to editor by clicking on icon.